BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 <p>
 I think of these in contrast with problems that _are_ solved.<br/>
 Ear infection?
-Pop an antibiotic.
+Take an antibiotic.
 </p>

 Solved: